solodon4/Mach7/README.md

 The following files crash GCC 4.4.5 on my Fedora 13 box:
     extractor.cpp, shape2.cpp, shape4.cpp, shape5.cpp, shape6.cpp, shape.cpp, numbers.cpp, category.cpp, exp.cpp
 If they do on yours too, just delete them, they are all test cases anyways.

+For the most up-to-date list of known issues see [Mach7 Issues](https://github.com/solodon4/Mach7/issues).